-stimulus and spike train.
-Moreover, the objective function has a limited number of local maxima, and connects smoothly with the results of traditional STA/STC analysis.
-For example, when the STC is the identity matrix, the most informative axis is the STA.
-And when the STA is zero, the most informative axis is either the smallest or largest eigenvector of the STC (see Appendix A for a more thorough discussion).
-We will refer to our approach as "information-theoretic Spike-Triggered Average and Covariance" (or iSTAC) analysis.
+The objective function of Equation 8 can be computed directly from the STA and STC.
+That is, we can perform optimization without the computational cost of operating on the entire stimulus and spike train.
+Moreover, the objective function has a limited number of local maxima and connects smoothly with the results of traditional STA/STC analysis.
+For example, when the STC is the identity matrix, the most informative axis is the STA, and when the STA is zero, the most informative axis is either the smallest or largest eigenvector of the STC (see Appendix A for a more thorough discussion).
+We will refer to our approach as "information-theoretic spike-triggered average and covariance" (iSTAC) analysis.

 An important advantage of the iSTAC approach over traditional STA/STC analysis is that it makes statistically efficient use of changes in both mean and covariance of the STE.
-Figure 3 illustrates this using simulations of a single-filter LNP model, with a stimulus consisting of temporal Gaussian white noise.
-The temporal filter b was a 20-dimensional vector resembling the (biphasic) temporal profile of a retinal ganglion cell receptive field.
-Simulations were performed using three different point nonlinearities (Fig. 3, top row), each of which produces a change in both mean and variance in the STE.
+Figure 3 illustrates this using simulations of a singlefilter LNP model, with a stimulus consisting of temporal Gaussian white noise.
+The temporal filter b was a 20dimensional vector resembling the (biphasic) temporal profile of a retinal receptive field.
+Simulations were performed using three different point nonlinearities (Figure 3, top row), each of which produces a change in both mean and variance in the STE.
 A half-wave rectified linear function (left column) shifts the mean of the STE and reduces its variance relative to the raw stimuli, meaning that both the STA and the low-variance STC axis provide consistent estimates for b.
-For the sigmoidal and quadratic nonlinearities (center and right
+For the sigmoidal and quadratic nonlinearities